 by the magnitude and patterning of autonomic nervous system responses to mental

 stress.
-As such, individuals who respond to mental stress with exaggerated autonomic
+As such, individuals who respond to mental stress with exaggerated or prolonged autonomic

 responses are at the greatest risk for subsequent health problems.
 Additional investigations